The Path to Happiness: Master Your Mindset

 This is Part One of the Path to Happiness series.

 I think we can all agree that being happy is one of the most major goals in life.
-A fear that many people have is finding yourself at the end of life’s journey and realizing that you didn’t get nearly as much out of this ride as you could or should have.
+A fear that many of us have is finding ourselves at the end of life’s journey and realizing that we didn’t get nearly as much out of this ride as we could or should have.

 So, we will try to impart our new wisdom on those we love through advice, stories, and gifts of books.
 Once in a while, we may break through to someone.
 But in many instances, they are on the same path that we were on our entire lives.

 Although this is often the case, there is hope.
 The fact that you’re even reading this post means that you have already realized what many people haven’t.